-Purchases and sales of investments are recognized on the settlement date.
-Realized gains and losses on disposal of investments and unrealized gains and losses in the value of investments are reflected in the statement of comprehensive income.
+Purchases and sales of investments are recognized on the trade date.
+Realized gains and losses on disposal of investments and unrealized gains and losses in the value of investments are reflected in the consolidated statements of income (loss) and comprehensive income (loss).
+Realized losses may arise even if the investment is not disposed of in circumstances where the investee is insolvent.

 Upon disposal of an investment, previously recognized unrealized gains or losses are reversed to recognize the full realized gain or loss in the period of disposition.
-All transaction costs associated with the acquisition and disposition of investments are expensed to the consolidated statement of comprehensive income as incurred.
+All transaction costs associated with the acquisition and disposition of investments are expensed to the consolidated statements of income (loss) and comprehensive income (loss) as incurred.